jacobbweber/my-wsl-setup/README.md

 sudo vi /etc/krb5.conf
 ```

-- Be sure to replace contoso.com with your prefered domain name in the examples
+- Be sure to replace contoso.com with your preferred domain name in the examples

 ```yaml
 includedir /etc/krb5.conf.d/